trunk96/schedule_hook/README.md

 NOTE: the custom function is expected to be non-blocking, in case it is blocking the unmount of this module may hang

-NOTE: this module shoudl be unmounted before unmounting the one containing the custom function otherwise your kernel wil likely crash
+NOTE: this module should be unmounted before unmounting the one containing the custom function otherwise your kernel wil likely crash

 The code has been developed by: